Hermeneumata/doculine/README.md

 1. The project is built using the npm run build command.

-2. The Prisma migrations are run using the npx prisma migrate deploy command.
+2. The Prisma migrations are run using the `npx prisma migrate deploy` command.
 This applies any new migrations to the database.

 3. The application is deployed to the Azure Web App.

-This setup ensures that the application is automatically tested, built, and deployed whenever changes are merged into the main branch.
-This helps to catch and fix any errors quickly and ensures that the deployed application is always up-to-date with the latest changes.
+This setup ensures that the application is automatically built, and deployed whenever changes are merged into the main branch.

 ### Further Information